-Based on the extent of your disability and the type of the disability, you will receive weekly benefits.
-When care providers have done all they can for you, your health status is described as “maximum medical improvement,” or MMI.
+Based on the extent of your disability and the type of the disability, you may receive weekly benefits.
+When care providers have done all they can for you, your health status is described as "maximum medical improvement," or MMI.
 An evaluation based on American Medical Association guidelines will then determine your percentage of disability.
 This establishes the disability rating used to determine your Permanent Partial Disability (PPD) benefits.

 If you miss more than seven days of work because of an injury, you would be entitled to receive Temporary Total Disability benefits.
 If your disability becomes permanent, you may be eligible for TTD benefits for as long as you remained disabled.